-To counter disorderly conditions in foreign exchange markets or to meet other needs specified by the FOMC to carry out the System's central bank responsibilities, the FOMC has authorized and directed the FRBNY to execute spot and forward foreign exchange transactions in 14 foreign currencies, to hold balances in those currencies, and to invest such foreign currency holdings, while maintaining adequate liquidity.
+To be prepared to counter disorderly conditions in foreign exchange markets or to meet other needs specified by the FOMC to carry out the System's central bank responsibilities, the FOMC has authorized and directed the FRBNY to execute spot and forward foreign exchange transactions in 14 foreign currencies, to hold balances in those currencies, and to invest such foreign currency holdings, while maintaining adequate liquidity.
+The FRBNY holds these securities and obligations in the SOMA.
 The FOMC has also authorized the FRBNY to maintain reciprocal currency arrangements with the Bank of Canada and the Bank of Mexico in the maximum amounts of \$2 billion and \$3 billion, respectively, and to warehouse foreign currencies for the Treasury and the Exchange Stabilization Fund in the maximum amount of \$5 billion.

 Because of the global character of bank funding markets, the System has at times coordinated with other central banks to provide liquidity.
-The FOMC authorized and directed the FRBNY to establish temporary U.S. dollar liquidity swap lines with the Bank of Canada, the Bank of England, the European Central Bank, the Bank of Japan, and the Swiss National Bank.
-In addition, as a contingency measure, the FOMC authorized and directed the FRBNY to establish temporary foreign currency liquidity swap arrangements with these five central banks to allow for the System to access liquidity, if necessary, in any of the foreign central banks' currencies.
-On October 31, 2013, the Federal Reserve and five other central banks agreed to convert their existing temporary liquidity swap arrangements to standing agreements that will remain in effect until further notice.
+The FOMC authorized and directed the FRBNY to establish U.S. dollar liquidity and reciprocal foreign currency liquidity swap lines with the Bank of Canada, the Bank of England, the European Central Bank, the Bank of Japan, and the Swiss National Bank.
+The FRBNY holds amounts outstanding under these swap lines in the SOMA.
+These swap lines, which were originally established as temporary arrangements, were converted to standing arrangements on October 31, 2013, and will remain in place until further notice.

 Although the Reserve Banks are separate legal entities, they collaborate on the delivery of certain services to achieve greater efficiency and effectiveness.
 This collaboration takes the form of centralized operations and product or function offices that have responsibility for the delivery of certain services on behalf of the Reserve Banks.
 Various operational and management models are used and are supported by service agreements between the Reserve Banks.
 In some cases, costs incurred by a Reserve Bank for services provided to other Reserve Banks are not shared; in other cases, the Reserve Banks are reimbursed for costs incurred in providing services to other Reserve Banks.
 Major services provided by the Bank on behalf of the System for which the costs were not reimbursed by the other Reserve Banks include Standard Cash Automation, Currency Technology Office, IT Transformation Initiatives, Enterprise-wide Security Projects, Enterprise Security Operations Coordination, the Payroll Central Business Administration Function, Daylight Overdraft Reporting and Pricing, and the National Procurement Office.
 Costs are, however, redistributed to the other Reserve Banks for computing and support services the Bank provides for the System.
-The Bank's total reimbursement for these services was \$335 million and \$295 million for the years ended December 31, 2013 and 2012, respectively, and is included in "Operating expenses: Other" on the Statements of Income and Comprehensive Income.
+The Bank's total reimbursement for these services was \$348 million and \$335 million for the years ended December 31, 2014 and 2013, respectively, and is included in "Operating expenses: Other" on the Statements of Income and Comprehensive Income.